 MEPS began in 1996, and the utility of the survey for analyzing health care trends expands with each additional year of data; however, it is important to consider a variety of factors when examining trends over time using MEPS.
 Statistical significance tests should be conducted to assess the likelihood that observed trends are not attributable to sampling variation.
 The length of time being analyzed should also be considered.
 In particular, large shifts in survey estimates over short periods of time (e.g. from one year to the next) that are statistically significant should be interpreted with caution unless they are attributable to known factors such as changes in public policy, economic conditions, or MEPS survey methodology.
-For example, users should refer to section 2.5.11.2 above and, for more detail, the documentation for the prescription drug file (HC-126A) before drawing conclusions about prescription drug spending before and after 2008 and 2009.
+For example, users should refer to section 2.5.11.2 above and, for more detail, the documentation for the prescription drug file (HC-135A) before drawing conclusions about prescription drug spending before and after 2009 and 2010.
 Looking at changes over longer periods of time can provide a more complete picture of underlying trends.
-Analysts of MEPS data may wish to consider using techniques to evaluate, smooth, or stabilize estimates of trends.
-Such techniques include comparing pooled time periods (e.g. 1996-97 versus 2008-09), working with moving averages, or using modeling techniques with several consecutive years of MEPS data to test the fit of specified patterns over time.
-Finally, researchers should be aware of the impact of multiple comparisons on Type I error (i.e., the chance of declaring an observed difference to be statistically significant when there is no difference in the population parameters).
-Performing numerous statistical significance tests increases the likelihood of a Type I error.
+Analysts may wish to consider using techniques to smooth, or stabilize analyses of trends using MEPS data such as comparing pooled time periods (e.g. 1996-97 versus 2009-10), working with moving averages, or using modeling techniques with several consecutive years of MEPS data to test the fit of specified patterns over time.
+Finally, researchers should be aware of the impact of multiple comparisons on Type I error.
+Without making appropriate allowance for multiple comparisons, undertaking numerous statistical significance tests of trends increases the likelihood of concluding that a change has taken place when one has not.